My Three Sons: CBS years

 At the end of the 1970–1971 season, the show's 11th year, My Three Sons was still garnering healthy ratings.
 By the spring of 1971, it had finished in 19th place.
 A 1971 television pilot with Don Grady and Tina Cole called Three of a Kind, then retitled Robbie—about Robbie, Katie, and the triplets moving to San Francisco—was filmed but not picked up as a series.
 The final episode of the 1970–1971 season, "After the Honeymoon", actually set up the premise for this pilot.
 Richard X. Slattery and Pat Carroll guest-starred as the landlords of the apartment block into which Robbie and Katie move.
 However, Don Grady had informed the producers of his intention to leave the series and pursue a new full-time career as a composer, which he ultimately did.

 For the series' 12th and, ultimately, final season, CBS moved the show to Mondays at 10:00 pm ET.
-In addition to the time changes for the 12th season, a new four-part story arc is introduced with MacMurray in a second role, that of his cousin, the Laird (Lord) Fergus McBain Douglas of Sithian Bridge; English actor Alan Caillou's voice was dubbed over MacMurray's.
+In addition to the time changes for the 12th season, a new four-part story arc was introduced with MacMurray in a second role, that of his cousin, the Laird (Lord) Fergus McBain Douglas of Sithian Bridge; English actor Alan Caillou's voice was dubbed over MacMurray's.
 The plot centers on Lord Douglas's arrival in Los Angeles from the family's native Scotland, in search of a bride to take back to Scotland with him.

 He finds Terri Dowling (Anne Francis), a waitress at the Blue Berry Bowling Alley.
 While initially reluctant to give up her life in America and return to Scotland as nobility, she finally accepts.
 This storyline continues a plot idea that had originally begun in the fourth season, when the Douglases visited Scotland on the pretense of having been told they had inherited a castle in the Highlands.

 With a later time slot, the show finished the season outside the top 30.
 To save the series, CBS moved it in midseason back to Thursdays at 8:30 pm ET, its old time slot.
 Nevertheless, My Three Sons ended its primetime run in the spring of 1972 after 12 years on the air.
 CBS also aired daytime reruns starting in December 1971 (only the CBS color shows), for about one season, first airing at 10:30 a.m., and then moving to 4:00 p.m. in June 1972.